lucianoiam/dpfwebui/README.md

 Apices extends [DPF](http://github.com/DISTRHO/DPF) to provide the necessary scaffold for creating audio plugins with potentially complex user interfaces.
 Plugins implement a web view for running the UI, which interacts with the audio host through a small factory shipped JavaScript class.
+The DSP core remains completely isolated and implemented in C/C++.

 ![](https://user-images.githubusercontent.com/930494/124803158-0db54900-df59-11eb-8c69-4bb3369d54f2.png)